tombetthauser/heroku-slap/README.md

 ## Problems

-If you encounter issues running this Google (or DDG) is your friend.
-What you are trying to do is open a webpage with a headless browser in the command line and write a while loop in a shell script with a delay or pause.
+If you encounter issues running this remember Google (or DDG) is your friend.
+What you are trying to do is open a webpage with a headless browser in the command line and write a while loop in a command line script with a 59 minute delay or pause.
 You should be able to get something working in any environment if you pop all of that into a search engine.
+Here's a list of stuff to check though for the tldr crowd.

 * update google chrome
 * check your google chrome path in the script
 * check your project urls
 * check to see if you're running bash or zsh etc
-* get your google on
+* get your google / ddg on

 ## Bonus Challanges

 1. Figure out how to get this script to run in the background (as a daemon) so you dont have to take up a terminal window looking at it.
-2. Figure out how to initiate this script every time you open a new terminal / command prompt.
+2. Figure out how to initiate this script automatically every time you open a new terminal / command prompt instance.
 3. Figure out how to do this with Puppetmaster or Selenium (more powerful browser automation / webscraping tools)
+4. Write your first webscraper for no particular reason!
+5. Write a bash script to automate something repetative!